 Creation Care Teams: Catholic Climate Covenant

 This page ties together the writings from the Catholic Church to Cry of the Earth and Cry of the Poor.

 Intergovernmental Panel on Climate Change

-Laudato Si' Generation - Intergenerational activist group helping to organize climate action days
+Laudato Si' Generation: intergenerational activist group helping to organize climate action day

 Interfaith Power and Light

 Beth Piggush, Integral Ecology Director participated in the Climate Reality Leadership Training in July 2019.

 Renewable Energy: Solar Connect Community and FSPA Founding Member 2017

 FSPA support of solar supports City of La Crosse 100% by 2050 resolution

 Database for State Incentives for Renewables and Efficiency